EdJoPaTo/website-stalker/systemd/README.md

 You probably want to use a git repo within the working directory of the service.
 Head over to the working directory (see a list of possible locations below) and create your git repo (`git init`).
-Also, you need to create a config `website-stalker.yaml` in the folder.
+Also, you need to create the configuration file `website-stalker.yaml` in the folder.
 Check `website-stalker example-config` or the [main README.md](../README.md) for an example.

 Possible working directory locations depending on your installation: